 Dr. Shier has also worked in other high-stakes areas before the USPTO where he has experience in interference proceedings.
 Additionally, he has worked extensively in the patent prosecution highway and accelerated examination programs before the USPTO.

-As a prosecuting attorney, Dr. Shier’s work also involves preparing and prosecuting patent applications in diversified technologies within the chemical and biotechnology disciplines involving genetics, molecular biology, therapeutic methods, pharmaceuticals, DNA microarray technology, plants, food products, and a diverse array of chemical products and processes.
+As a prosecuting attorney, Dr. Shier’s work also involves preparing and prosecuting patent applications in diversified technologies within the chemical and biotechnology disciplines involving genetics, molecular biology, therapeutic methods, pharmaceuticals, DNA microarray technology, plants, food products, renewable energies from sustainable sources, and a diverse array of chemical products and processes.
 Another aspect of Dr. Shier’s practice entails client counseling and the development of patent portfolio management strategies.

-While earning his Ph.D. in biological chemistry, Dr. Shier conducted his thesis research under the direction of Professor Stephen J. Benkovic (a member of the National Academy of Sciences), which focused on the characterization and inhibition of an essential, non-restriction/modification adenine DNA methyltransferase from Caulobacter crescentus.
+Dr. Shier’s research background covers a diverse array of fields including biochemistry and molecular biology, as well as biophysical, bioanalytical, and bioorganic chemistry.
+While earning his Ph.D. in biological chemistry, Dr. Shier conducted his thesis research under the direction of Professor Stephen J. Benkovic (a member of the National Academy of Sciences and recipient of the National Medal of Science), which focused on the characterization and inhibition of an essential, non-restriction/modification adenine DNA methyltransferase from Caulobacter crescentus.
 This enzyme served as a paradigm for cell-cycle regulation in alpha-proteobacteria and served as the model for the targeted development of novel antibacterial agents to selectively target pathogenic members of this class of bacteria, including the plant pathogen Agrobacterium tumefaciens, and the animal pathogen Brucella abortus.
 He also conducted extensive research involving kinetic analysis, surface plasmon resonance, and analytical ultracentrifugation.